Ronnie Gaylord

-Ronnie Gaylord (born Ronald Fredianelli; June 12, 1930, Detroit—January 25, 2004, Las Vegas) was an Italian-American musician, songwriter, pantomimer, and comedian best known as a member of the band The Gaylords and the music/comedy duo Gaylord and Holiday.
+Ronnie Gaylord (born Ronald L. Fredianelli; June 12, 1930, Detroit—January 25, 2004, Las Vegas) was an Italian-American musician, songwriter, pantomimer, and comedian best known as a member of the band The Gaylords and the music/comedy duo Gaylord and Holiday.
 Among their many hits are "Tell Me You're Mine", "From the Vine Came the Grape", and "The Little Shoemaker".
 He adopted the stage name Ronnie Gaylord in the 1950s after going by Ronnie Vincent for a brief period.

 Biography

 Early life

-Gaylord was born Ronald L. "Ronnie" Fredianelli on June 12, 1930, in Detroit to Joseph and Florence (née Antico) Fredianelli.
+Gaylord was born Ronald L. Fredianelli on June 12, 1930, in Detroit to Joseph and Florence (née Antico) Fredianelli.
 His mother died of pulmonary tuberculosis in 1932; his father remarried Frances (née Graziana) in 1937.
-Gaylord is Italian on both sides: his father was born in Boveglio and his mother's parents were from Naples.
+Gaylord was Italian on both sides: his father was born in Boveglio and his mother's parents were from Naples.

-Gaylord grew up in the same east side Detroit neighborhood as Bonaldo Bonaldi (later known as Burt Holiday), purportedly his cousin, and they both attended the University of Detroit Mercy to study pre-law.
+Gaylord grew up in the same neighborhood as Bonaldo Bonaldi (later known as Burt Holiday), who was purportedly his cousin.
+They both attended the University of Detroit Mercy to study pre-law.
 In 1947, while still students, Bonaldi and Gaylord (then still known as Fredianelli) formed a musical group called the Gay Lords with classmate Don Rea.
 They performed on campus and in clubs around Detroit; a newspaper misprinted their name from the Gay Lords to the Gaylords, which they took on.
 Gaylord finished two years of law school before quitting to tour with the band.